Workshops for Career Planning and Job Search

 PPWFC offers a wide variety of job search workshops, at no charge, to help you conduct a successful job search.

-Youth workshops are designated by a "YZ" before the name of the workshop.
+Workshops for Young Adults are designated by a "YZ" before the name of the workshop.

 Unless otherwise noted, all workshops and hiring events are held at the Pikes Peak Workforce Center's main office in the Citizens Service Center, 1675 Garden of the Gods Road, Colorado Springs, 80907.